 14: You might be bored

 It might be time to change your running routes or change the distance your running – or both.
 When you change your running route your mind locks into a curiosity mode and sometimes you don’t even realize that you’re running.
 This could easily snap you back into not hating your runs so much.

-15: You might be tired of what your training for
+15: You might be tired of what you’re training for

 16: The weather was horrible

 Sometimes the weather can make you absolutely despise running.
 Cold weather, hot weather, humid weather all come with their negatives.
 If snowing or raining, hope on a treadmill for some of your workouts and runs.

 17: Bonus – I still have more questions…